-When is rewiring a property necessary in the uk?
+When is Rewiring a Property Necessary in the UK?

-Rewiring a property is a big job – and a costly one.
+rty is a big job – and a costly one.
 So, if you’re wondering whether your home or office needs to be rewired, it’s important to know what factors to consider.
 In this article, we’ll take a look at when rewiring is necessary, the benefits of doing so, and what the process entails.

 What is rewiring?